 & Our Patient

 Visian ICL (aka “insertable contact lens”) is an FDA-approved insertable collamer lens implant that may be the treatment of choice for extreme nearsightedness (up to -20 diopters of nearsightedness and 4 diopters of astigmatism), or for some patients that are not otherwise candidates for LASIK.
 Dr. Craig Bindi was one of the initial surgeons in the country to perform the Visian ICL procedure in 2005.
 The Visian ICL has a rapid recovery and is removable/exchangeable, if ever needed in the future.

 Ideal for: Patients ages 21-45 with large amounts of nearsightedness.
 Patients must have a normal “anterior chamber depth” for a proper fit of the Visian ICL.

 FDA-approved procedures to improve near vision

-Raindrop and KAMRA Inlays are FDA-approved procedures for patients over 40 that use over-the-counter reading glasses for close work.
+KAMRA Corneal Inlays are FDA-approved for patients over 40 that use over-the-counter reading glasses for close work.
 An attractive feature of corneal inlays is the they are “removable”, if ever necessary for a future technology.